malept/gmusicprocurator/README.rst

   * Option to embed album art in MP3 streams
 * Browse playlists via an HTML5 frontend
-* Stream playlists in the browser without using Flash or other browser plugins, in browsers that support HTML5 Audio
+* Stream playlists in the browser without using Flash or other browser plugins, in `browsers that support HTML5 Audio`_

+.. _browsers that support HTML5 Audio: http://caniuse.com/audio

 Quick Install
 -------------